vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 .drop extents <| .show table employees extents
 ```

-In order to remove the CSV headers, we'll need to turn to [ingestion properties](https://docs.microsoft.com/en-us/azure/data-explorer/ingestion-properties).
+To remove the CSV headers, we'll need to turn to [ingestion properties](https://docs.microsoft.com/en-us/azure/data-explorer/ingestion-properties).
 One of them is named `ignoreFirstRecord` which seems convenient.

-So if we try again with a slightly modified payload:
+So, if we try again with a slightly modified payload:

 ```javascript
 {